ProvisionGenie/ProvisionGenie/Docs/DeploymentGuide.md

 1. in case you don't have already an environment that you want to use for ProvisionGenie, follow these steps to [create a new environment with a database](https://docs.microsoft.com/power-platform/admin/create-environment#create-an-environment-with-a-database)

-    Please note: a Dataverse for teams environment is not enough
+Important to know: a Dataverse for Teams environment is not enough - for reference read our [Considerations on dataverse](https://github.com/ProvisionGenie/ProvisionGenie/blob/main/Docs/Considerations-on-Dataverse.md)

-    TODO: explain don't deploy the demo apps
+// TODO: explain don't deploy the demo apps
 2. Import our solution with
     * Dataverse tables to log the requests
     * ProvisionGenie canvas app as the UI
     * Security role "Provision Genie user"

+    from here:

-    from here: TODO insert github link to .zip file
+// TODO insert github link to .zip file

-    In case this is the first time you import a solution, please follow the steps described here: [Import a Power Platform solution](https://docs.microsoft.com/powerapps/maker/data-platform/import-update-export-solutions)
+In case this is the first time you import a solution, follow the steps described here: [Import a Power Platform solution](https://docs.microsoft.com/powerapps/maker/data-platform/import-update-export-solutions)
-3. create an application user and the assign security role "Provision Genie user" as part of the creation process as described here: [Create an application user](https://docs.microsoft.com/power-platform/admin/manage-application-users#create-an-application-user)
+3. Create an application user and the assign security role "Provision Genie user" as part of the creation process as described here: [Create an application user](https://docs.microsoft.com/power-platform/admin/manage-application-users#create-an-application-user)

 ### 3. Create new Azure resource groups